Sensorimotor rhythm: Neurofeedback

 Neurofeedback training can be used to gain control over the SMR activity.
 Neurofeedback practitioners believe that this feedback enables the subject to learn the regulation of their own SMR.

 People with learning difficulties, ADHD, epilepsy, and autism may benefit from an increase in SMR activity via neurofeedback.

-Furthermore, in the sport domain, SMR neurofeedback training has been found to be useful to enhance the golf putting performance.
 In the field of Brain–Computer Interfaces (BCI), the deliberate modification of the SMR amplitude during motor imagery can be used to control external applications.